Asymptotic fluctuations in supercritical Crump-Mode-Jagers processes: Asymptotic expansion of the mean

 We now aim to apply either Lemma \ref{Lem:nonlattice asymptotic of the mean} in the lattice case or Lemma \ref{Lem:lattice asymptotic of the mean} in the non-lattice case to the characteristic $\phi$.
 To do this, we need to verify that $\phi$ satisfies either \eqref{eq:VEphi integrable} or \eqref{eq:integrability condition in the lattice case} respectively.

 Using equations \eqref{eq:derivative of exp} and \eqref{eq:matrix norm}, we get

 for some $\delta \in (0,\Real(\lambda) - \vartheta)$ and a constant $C$ that does not depend on $x \geq 0$.
 Thus,

 for some other constant $C'$ that also does not depend on $x$.
-Now notice that we may apply \eqref{eq:Jensen's inequality for V} to $\phi$ since $\phi$ and $\E[\phi]$ have c\`adl\`ag paths.
+Now, observe that we can apply \eqref{eq:Jensen's inequality for V} to $\e_k^{\ \transp}\phi_\lambda \e_1$ since both this characteristic and its expectation have c\`adl\`ag paths.
 Only the latter requires a proof.
-By the definition of $\phi$ and \eqref{eq:matrix norm},
+By \eqref{eq:matrix norm},

 for any $t \in \R$.
-Hence, (A\ref{ass:first moment}) and the dominated convergence theorem imply that $\E[\phi]$ is c\`adl\`ag.
+Hence, (A\ref{ass:first moment}) and the dominated convergence theorem imply that $\mathbb{E}[\e_k^{\ \transp}\phi_\lambda \e_1]$ is c\`adl\`ag.
 Using the subadditivity of $\mathrm{V}$, \eqref{eq:Jensen's inequality for V} and assumption (A\ref{ass:first moment}), we get

 A similar argument gives \eqref{eq:integrability condition in the lattice case} in the lattice case.
 An application of either Lemma \ref{Lem:nonlattice asymptotic of the mean} or Lemma \ref{Lem:lattice asymptotic of the mean} (as mentioned in Remark \ref{Rem:expansion of mean}), respectively, to the characteristic $\phi$, yields